unknownusernametopick/pynigger/docs/decorators/callback.md

-# Ger.callback
+# Nigger.callback

-Python decorator of class Ger to handle callback queries.
+Python decorator of class Nigger to handle callback queries.
 Callback queries are the queries which originate when bot's button is clicked/tapped on.

-::: pyger.decorators.callback.Callback.callback
+::: pynigger.decorators.callback.Callback.callback